algolia/kubernetes-hands-on/09-volumes/README.md

 ```

 Create a new database in mysql:

 ```bash
 mysql> CREATE DATABASE testing;
 Query OK, 1 row affected (0.01 sec)
 ```

-Now delete the service and the deployment
+Now delete the service and the deployment:

 ```bash
 $ kubectl delete service,deployment
 ```